The Red Beans Parade

 Riding “Red Beans & Ricely”

-This year, in celebration of the 10th Red Bean Parade, you can watch not one, but two Lundi Gras bean Parades.
-The new Dead Beans Parade will launch from Bayou St. John at 2pm on Lundi Gras day and meander through mid-city, arriving to meet the Red Beans Parade in Treme.
+This year, you can watch not one, but two Lundi Gras bean Parades.
+The Dead Beans Parade will launch from the Pitot House on Bayou St. John at 2pm on Lundi Gras day and meander through mid-city, arriving to meet the Red Beans Parade in Treme.